misterdebug/crud-generator-laravel/README.md

 # Crud Generator Laravel 9 and 10 (your time saver)

-Crud Generator Laravel is a package designed to simplify the creation of a complete CRUD system in your Laravel project.
-It includes:
+Crud Generator Laravel is a package that you can integrate in your Laravel to create a REAL CRUD.
+It includes :

 - **Controller** with all the code already written
 - **Views** (index, create, edit, show)